-CARYN BERMAN (1995): A psychotherapist and social worker, for some 20 years she has worked professionally and as a volunteer and political activist to improve Chicagoans' lives.
+CARYN BERMAN (1995): A psychotherapist and social worker, for two decades she has worked professionally and as a volunteer and political activist to improve Chicagoans' lives.
 She has focused on the health and civil rights of lesbians and gay men but has skillfully built coalitions and has been an influential HIV/AIDS educator and policymaker.